 Intro/Specs/Craftsmanship Ever wished for just a little more length in your fly rod?
 Whether added distance, line control, or casting elevation is desired, I'm pretty sure nearly all serious anglers have had this thought more than once.
 I know I have.
 A 9-foot fly rod is top dog for good reason—it delivers an ideal blend of castability, portability and control—but sometimes it's just not quite optimal.
 While a 10-foot fly rod can deliver the right results, in my experience th

-TITAL We recently previewed the Greys Tital reel as part of our Pure Fishing new product overview found right here, but there was only a single image available at the time.
-At ICAST 2021, we met with Jen Ripple at Pure Fishing and finally had an in-person look at all the new rods and reels including the Tital.
-As the new flagship fly reel from Greys, it will offer machined bar-stock aluminum construction and a sealed drag along with a futuristic design.
-We're excited to test
+TITAL Fly Reels We recently previewed the Greys TITAL reel as part of our Pure Fishing new product overview found right here, but only a single image was available at the time.
+At ICAST 2021, we met with Jen Ripple at Pure Fishing and finally had an in-person look at all the new rods and reels, including the TITAL.
+As the new flagship fly reels from Greys, they will offer machined bar-stock aluminum construction, sealed drags, and futuristic designs.
+We're excited to test one

 I'm a big fan of the Helios 3 rods and own H3D 4 and 5 weights in my personal arsenal.
 Lightweight, fast, and really fun to fish, Orvis is adding three new models to the rod family which feature some unique lengths and cosmetics.
 These new "Blackout" models appear to fill some niches that anglers may find very useful.
 (All images courtesy of Orvis) Excerpt from Orvis: "A product of strong collaboration, the Blackout rods are high-concept, extremely specialized fishing tools—e